hi-primus/bumblebee/README.md

 * Spelling or grammar fixes.
 * README.md corrections or redesigns.
 * Adding unit, or functional tests.
-* Triaging GitHub issues -- especially determining whether an issue still persists or is reproducible.
+* Triaging GitHub issues; especially determining whether an issue still persists or is reproducible.
-* Searching #hibumblebee on twitter and helping someone else who needs help.
+* Entering our [Slack community](https://join.slack.com/t/hi-bumblebee/shared_invite/zt-mhab5fk7-1xwd4B~SrlJaWq~R4onCgA) and helping someone else who needs help.
 * Blogging, speaking about, or creating tutorials about Bumblebee and its many features.